 - a) Developments shall present a frontage to the waterfront which enhances the appearance of the waterfront and contributes to the overlooking of it; - b) Proposals for the design, massing and scale of built form, including materials and colour, demonstrate a coordinated approach that successfully integrates the development within the landscape and wider views; - c) Access to and along the water's edge shall be provided, protected or enhanced where appropriate.
-Public access to the water's edge will be required in most cases, but where there is a proposal to restrict access to the waterfront this must be justified; and - d) Proposals which promote recreational use on or adjacent to watercourses will be supported, subject to proposals having no adverse effect on the integrity of a Natura 2000 site or the Forth & Clyde Canal Scheduled Monument and its setting.
+Public access to the water's edge should normally be facilitated, except where restrictions may be required for reasons of public safety, to protect the qualifying interests of statutory ecological designations or to avoid land use conflicts.
+Development proposals which restrict access to the water's edge should demonstrate a specific locational need for the proposal and provide sufficient justification for the restrictions in environmental and amenity terms; - d) Proposals which promote recreational use on or adjacent to watercourses will be supported, subject to proposals having no adverse effect on the integrity of a Natura 2000 site or the Forth & Clyde Canal Scheduled Monument and its setting; and - e) Development proposals with a marine component or implication (such as marinas, ports, harbours, shipbuilding, marine tourism and recreation, fish farming etc) will be determined in accordance with Scotland's National Marine Plan and the emerging Regional Marine Plan for Clyde Marine Region (once adopted) unless relevant considerations, including the criteria detailed above and all other relevant policies of this Local Development Plan, indicate otherwise.